datalogics-rgailiunas/apdfl-cplusplus-samples/Text/README.md

 Uses a regular expression to find a specified phrase of text in a PDF document.

 ## ***RegexTextSearch***
 Searches for phrases or text patterns in a PDF input document.
-It supplies sample regular expressions to use in searching for phone numbers, email addresses, or URLs, and you can use them or create your own.
-You can search the entire PDF document or provide a page range for your search.
-The program generates an output PDF document that matches the input file except that the search content appears highlighted.
-You can enter the name of the input file you plan to use, and the name of the output file.
-The sample uses PDDocTextFinder to find instances of a phrase or pattern in a PDF input document.
+It demonstrates using sample regular expressions to search for phone numbers, email addresses, or URLs.
+The output PDF document shows the search content highlighted.

-The sample normally highlights search text with a box that surrounds the entire phrase found.
-But if the search text is on multiple lines, or if the font changes within the phrase, the content appears in multiple boxes.

 ## ***TextSearch***
 Illustrates how to find and highlight every example of a specific word in an input PDF document.